snapcrafters/sentry/README.md

 * Kafka service. (as of 21.5.0)
 * Snuba API service. (as of 21.5.0)

-> An example `docker-compose.yml` is included in thi repository, and within the
+> An example `docker-compose.yml` is included in this repository, and within the
 > root directory of the package itself.
 This is to provide a quick, not suitable
 > for production, way to get the required services running on the same host to
 > test that the snap works.